-Milwaukee M18 FUEL vs Makita 18V LXT Impact Driver: we tested both on fastener driving speed, torque control, and battery runtime.
+Milwaukee M18 FUEL vs Makita 18V LXT Impact Driver: we compared both on fastener driving speed, torque control, and battery runtime.
 Here's which one wins.

-We buy and test our core review products; some buying-guide recommendations are research-backed and clearly labeled.
+Evidence varies by article.
+Hands-on pages describe the exact tools and tasks used; research-backed guides compare exact-model specifications, warranties, current pricing, and recurring owner feedback.
+Each page shows the evidence labels that support its recommendations.
 As an Amazon Associate, ToolShed Tested earns from qualifying purchases.
 When you buy through our links we may earn a commission -- at no extra cost to you.
-Prices and availability verified May 19, 2026.
+Product links and article details last reviewed May 19, 2026.
 Full disclosure.

-Impact drivers are the most-reached-for tools in my workshop and on any job I run.
-I've used the Milwaukee M18 FUEL 2953-20 and Makita's premium LXT Quick-Shift drivers extensively -- both in the shop and out on framing and finish carpentry work -- and these are two genuinely different approaches.
+Impact drivers are the most-reached-for tools on most job sites.
+The Milwaukee M18 FUEL 2953-20 and Makita's premium LXT Quick-Shift drivers are both widely used -- both in the shop and out on framing and finish carpentry work -- and these are two genuinely different approaches.
 Milwaukee leads on raw torque.
 The current Makita XDT20Z leads on precision control and bit visibility.
 Here's what actually matters when you're choosing between them.

 The torque difference is real: 2,000 in-lbs for the Milwaukee versus 1,590 in-lbs for the Makita.
 That torque advantage shows up in lag bolt work, driving long construction screws into hardwood, and anything that pushes the motor hard.
 But for the 90% of impact driver work that involves deck screws, cabinet screws, and standard fastener driving, the Makita's precision control -- specifically its Quick-Shift Mode -- makes it a more forgiving and accurate tool for experienced and newer users alike.
 Neither answer is wrong.
 It depends entirely on what you're building.